Filer City, Michigan

 Filer City is an unincorporated community and census-designated place in Filer Charter Township, Manistee County, Michigan, United States.
-Its population was 116 as of the 2010 census.
+Its population was 136 as of the 2020 census.
 The community is located on Manistee Lake just south of Manistee.
 Filer City has a post office with ZIP code 49634.
 The post office opened March 10, 1868, was discontinued on April 12, 1871, and reopened on July 13, 1883.

 Geography

+Filer City is in southwestern Manistee County, in the northeast part of Filer Charter Township.
+It is bordered to the west by the community of Oak Hill and to the north and east by Manistee Lake.
+The community of Stronach is across the lake to the east.

-According to the U.S. Census Bureau, the community has an area of 0.25 mi2, all of it land.
+According to the U.S. Census Bureau, Filer City has an area of 0.25 mi2, all of it land.